 The administration reserves the right to implement the suspension during the day of the infraction, depending on the nature and severity of the violation and/or the potential results of the violation.
-Suspensions of not more than 10 days may be made by an Associate Associate Head of School (or representative as designated in writing by the Head of School).
+Suspensions of not more than 10 days may be made by an Associate Dean of Students (or representative as designated in writing by the Headmaster).
 Prior to such suspension, the person ordering the suspension must, orally or in writing, inform the student of the charge(s) and give the student an opportunity to respond to the charges.
 If the student refutes the charge(s), evidence of the misconduct shall be presented to the student.

-Suspensions of 6 days or more may be appealed to the Associate Head of School in writing within 24 hours.
-Students who appeal suspensions remain out of school until a decision is rendered by the Associate Head of School, or their suspension expires, whichever comes first.
-Upon review of the case, the Associate Head of School reserves may uphold the suspension, the right to cancel, or decrease or increase the original suspension, and suspensions may be carried over into the next school year.
-The decision of the Associate Head of School is final and there is no further right of appeal of a suspension of ten (10) days or less.
+Suspensions of 6 days or more may be appealed to the Dean of Students in writing within 24 hours.
+Students who appeal suspensions remain out of school until a decision is rendered by the Dean of Students, or their suspension expires, whichever comes first.
+Upon review of the case, the Dean of Students reserves may uphold the suspension, the right to cancel, or decrease or increase the original suspension, and suspensions may be carried over into the next school year.
+The decision of the Dean of Students is final and there is no further right of appeal of a suspension of ten (10) days or less.